 Hi there!
-My name is Matt, and I'm a master's student under the supervision of Dr. Benjamin V. Tucker in the Department of Linguistics at the University of Alberta.
+My name is Matt, and I'm a PhD student under the supervision of Dr. Benjamin V. Tucker in the Department of Linguistics at the University of Alberta.
 I specialize in phonetics and work as a research assistant in the Alberta Phonetics Laboratory.
 My current research endeavors center around the perception and processing of nonwords and applying modern machine learning techniques to problems in phonetics, such as forced alignment.

 I have also written the PraatDocExtractor program, which extracts documentation from a Praat script and export it to a Markdown file for you to use in the process of documenting your code.
 The program is available as a Python program or a Praat script and is licensed under the LGPL v 2.1 software license.